-This Pork Tenderloin (Dutch Oven or Air Fryer) is made with a homemade rub for the tenderloin and so its crispy on the outside and juicy on the inside.
+This Pork Tenderloin Recipe (Dutch Oven or Air Fryer) is made with a homemade rub for the tenderloin and so its crispy on the outside and juicy on the inside.

 This pork tenderloin has the crispiest crust and loaded with spices.
 It is a great for meal prepping and having them as left overs.
 It is hearty, rich and delicious.
-If you have never made pork tenderloin before, this is a great beginners recipes and you don’t need must experience cooking.
+If you have never made pork tenderloin recipe before, this is a great beginners recipes and you don’t need must experience cooking.
 I love making this for family dinners.
 You can substitute the brown sugar with erythritol for a keto alternative.

 If you love this pork recipe, feel free to try my Air Fryer Shake and Bake Pork Chops and my Pork Chops Scarpariello.